 One of our ongoing project is about renovating and re-branding of Howard Johnson (built in 1969) to Aloft Hotel – a five-story structure with a new retail use and site improvements such as additional parking space, groundwater recharge, LED site lighting, energy improvements.

 Mixed-use development continues to be the trend since past 2 years.
 Hotel developers and real-estate investment firms are continue to see RFPs from municipalities to develop mixed-use project in their township or municipality.
 In such kind of projects, need is to combine hotel, retail and restaurants/bars since it benefits local patrons and visiting travelers as it provides a range of options.

-One of our redesigning project includes renovation of 16 years old hotel into an upscale hotel with mixed-use development.
+Our Hospitality Projects includes renovation of old hotels into an upscale hotel with mixed-use development.

 4. Aesthetic Integration – Patterns & Textures

 Trend comes from “Showcasing Local”.
 Hotels have responded by abiding town/city requirements called out by government officials to maintain town/city’s heritage or look.
 Fairfield Inn & Suites at Williamstown, MA changed its facade design to brick façade so it looks like a factory rather than a typical chain hotel and maintain Williamstown’s heritage as a town with brick factories and academic buildings.
 Russell and Dawson is a design-build contractor for this Fairfield Inn & Suites hotel project.